 Wedding Reception Songs – Formal Dances

 Formal dances can be as simple as only having the first dance song of the bride and groom.
-Formal dances can also include the father daughter dance, mother son dance, bridal party dance, money dance and many others.
+Formal dances can also include the father-daughter dance, mother-son dance, bridal party dance, money dance, and many others.
 IT is up to you what formal dance songs you want at your wedding.
-However, we do suggest that each song have special meaning to each dancer.
+However, we do suggest that each song has a special meaning to each dancer.

 Wedding Reception Songs – Bouquet and Garter